 El Yunque National Forest, formerly known as the Luquillo National Forest and the Caribbean National Forest, is a forest located in northeastern Puerto Rico.
 It is the only tropical rainforest in the United States National Forest System.
-The forest is commonly known as El Yunque, which may be attributed to either a Spanish approximation of the aboriginal Taíno word yu-ke which means “white lands,” or the word “anvil,” which is Yunque in Spanish.
+The forest is commonly known as El Yunque, which may be attributed to either a Spanish approximation of the aboriginal Taíno word yu-ke, which means “white lands,” or the word “anvil,” which is Yunque in Spanish.
 The second-tallest mountain within El Yunque is also named El Yunque.
 El Yunque National Rainforest is located on the slopes of the Sierra de Luquillo mountains, encompassing 28,000 acres of land, making it the largest block of public land in Puerto Rico.
-El Toro, the highest mountain peak in the forest rises 3,494 ft above sea level.
+El Toro, the highest mountain peak in the forest, rises 3,494 ft above sea level.
 Ample rainfall (over 200 inches a year in some areas) creates a jungle-like setting — lush foliage, crags, waterfalls, and rivers are a prevalent sight.
-The forest has a number of trails from which the jungle-like territory’s flora and fauna can be appreciated.
+The forest has several trails from which the jungle-like territory’s flora and fauna can be appreciated.
 El Yunque is also renowned for its unique Taíno petroglyphs.

 Bring your rain sleeve, tripod, and neutral density filters.
 There is a lot of moving waters here to get some excellent long exposure with the milky waters.
 Stay at Luquillo Sunrise Beach Inn and also do sunrise photography on the beach!!